tlnagy/transit-epaper/README.md

 # transit-epaper
 Download bus info from Transit.app and update a Waveshare ePaper screen on a Raspberry Pi

-Git clone this directory into your home, make a new file called .appsecrets in your home directory and replace XXXXX with your API key from Transit.app
+Git clone this directory into your home using `git clone --recurse-submodules`, make a new file called .appsecrets in your home directory and replace XXXXX with your API key from Transit.app

 ```
 #!/bin/bash